ansys/ansys-sphinx-theme/doc/source/contribute/developer.rst

 Build the documentation
 -----------------------

-To build documentation locally, you can either use tox as mentioned above or run the following commands:
+To build documentation locally, you can either use Tox as mentioned above or run the following commands:

 1. Install the required dependencies by running::

-    pip install -e .[doc]
+    python -m pip install -e .[doc]

 2. Build the documentation by running::